 Pilots will need to ensure that they comply with Civil Aviation Authority guidelines before returning to work.

 Enjoy your new-found freedom

 After laser eye surgery, many people feel a new sense of freedom, unencumbered by the inconvenience of glasses or contacts.
 Make the most of it!
 Wherever you travel, you’ll enjoy the novelty of being able to jump in the driving seat or get on a plane without having to consider your eyesight.
-So, whether you’re travelling to an exotic location to enjoy all the sights, or driving to the golf course to play a round of golf with your newly-enhanced vision, laser eye surgery allows you a new lease of life.

 Read more about laser eye surgery and how it could help you.